KavyaSriArroju/UMBC-DATA606-Capstone/docs/report.md

 - month_sin
 - month_cos

-These engineered features helped the machine learning models better understand repeating time-series patterns.
+By assisting the machine learning model in identifying repeating patterns of time-series, the engineered features ultimately improved machine learning model learning capability.

 ---

 # 5. Exploratory Data Analysis (EDA)

-Exploratory data analysis was performed to understand electricity demand behavior and identify trends and patterns in the dataset.
+In order to gain an understanding of electricity demand behaviour, exploratory data analysis was used and to assist with the identification of trends and patterns noted within the dataset.

-Several visualizations were created to analyze hourly, daily, weekly, and monthly electricity demand patterns.
+A number of visualisations were produced for the purpose of analysing electricity demand patterns at an hourly, daily, weekly and monthly level.

 ## Key Findings from EDA

 ### Hourly Trends

-Electricity demand generally increases during daytime and evening hours and decreases late at night.
+Electricity demand will typically rise during daylight hours and evenings but will drop late evening.

 ### Weekly Patterns

-Electricity usage tends to be higher during weekdays compared to weekends.
+Electricity will generally be consumed more on weekdays as opposed to weekends.

 ### Seasonal Patterns

-Demand varies across months and seasons because of weather and human activities.
+Demand can vary throughout a month and seasonally due to both climatic and human conversion reasons.

 ### Time-Series Behavior

-The dataset shows strong repeating patterns and cyclical trends suitable for time-series forecasting.
+The provided dataset contained evidence of strong repeating and cyclic trends that were typical for time-series forecasting.

 ---

 # 6. Feature Engineering

-Feature engineering was one of the most important steps in this project.
+The feature engineering performed was one of the most critical components of the entire project.

-Several new features were created from the datetime column to improve prediction accuracy.
+The date/time column produced a number of new features used to produce more accurate predictions.

-Time-based features such as hour, day, month, and year were extracted from the timestamp.
+The date/time column contained extracted time based features i.e., hour, day, month, year.

-Lag features were created using previous electricity demand values to capture historical trends.
+Time lagged features were created using the previous period of electricity demand to capture historical trends versus current trends.

-Rolling averages and rolling standard deviation features were also added to smooth fluctuations.
+Rolling averages and rolling standard deviations were also added to smooth fluctuating demand levels.

-These engineered features significantly improved model performance.
+These engineered features greatly enhanced the effectiveness of the models.

 ---

 # 7. Machine Learning Models

-Two machine learning models were implemented and compared in this project.
+In this project, two machine learning models were evaluated and compared against one another.

 ## Linear Regression

-Linear Regression was used as the baseline model because it is simple and interpretable.
+The baseline model that was selected is called Linear Regression; this type of model is relatively simple and therefore easy to interpret and explain.

 ## Random Forest Regressor

-Random Forest was used as the advanced model because it captures complex and non-linear relationships effectively.
+The second model that was selected was Random Forest.
+This particular Machine Learning modeling approach has been shown to be extremely effective at modeling complex and non-linear relationships.

-The dataset was split into training and testing sets using a time-based split approach.
+To evaluate and compare the two models, the dataset was split into two sets using a "time-based" split approach; thus, one set of data was used to build each model while the second set was used to test the performance of each model.

 ---